Fried-man-Education/CS_4641_Project/README.md

 ![Screen%20Shot%202022-07-08%20at%2018 23 37](https://user-images.githubusercontent.com/17306743/179345093-3914ad03-3c17-428c-b78e-8af1785a4128.png)

 The model is then compiled.
 We chose categorical cross-entropy to be the loss function since this is a classification problem.
 By comparing the label given by CNN to the target label, we assign 1 for every correct classification and 0 for incorrect classification.
 We chose Adam for our activation function, and the metric we chose is Keras’ accuracy, which computes the frequency in which the predicted label matches the target label.
-For Model training, we chose the batch size to be 32 and epochs to be 10.

-The result of the model is measured with accuracy, as mentioned above.
-We compared the frequency in which the predicted label agrees with the target label.
-With our model, we have an accuracy of 98.84%.

-It is very encouraging that our current model resulted in high accuracy.
-However, considering this is only the subset of the dataset that contains only digits from 0 - 9, we should expect a lower accuracy when we incorporate all letters in the English alphabet.
-This would mean that we might need more convolution layers, and possibly Regularizing methods such as DropOut in our current model to prevent overfitting.
+We experimented with different hyperparameters, and found that batch size of 32 and epochs of 20 yield the best result without sacrificing runtime.

 ## References
 He, T., Huang, W., Qiao, Y., & Yao, J. (2016).
 Text-attentional convolutional neural network for scene text detection. *IEEE Transactions on Image Processing*, *25*(6), 2529–2541. https://doi.org/10.1109/tip.2016.2547588

 Yousef, M., Hussain, K. F., & Mohammed, U. S. (2020).
 Accurate, data-efficient, unconstrained text recognition with convolutional neural networks. *Pattern Recognition*, *108*, 107482. https://doi.org/10.1016/j.patcog.2020.107482

+Aneja, N., &amp; Aneja, S. (2019).
+Transfer learning using CNN for handwritten devanagari character recognition.
+2019 1st International Conference on Advances in Information Technology (ICAIT). https://doi.org/10.1109/icait47043.2019.8987286

+Pramanik, R., &amp; Bag, S. (2021).
+Handwritten Bangla City name word recognition using CNN-based transfer learning and FCN.
+Neural Computing and Applications, 33(15), 9329–9341. https://doi.org/10.1007/s00521-021-05693-5